-Pong case for iPad review
+Pong case for iPad full review

 The unfortunately named Pong Research offers a range of mobile cases that promise great things - significant protection from radiation, much improved reception and faster data download speeds.
 The 'Pong New iPad Case (Wi-Fi + 4G),' at £94.99 is currently top of the range, with built-in coupled antenna for improved signal strength and related health benefits.

 Impressively, Pong claims the case reduces exposure to potentially harmful radiation by up to 72 per cent, and is "tested and proven in independent (US) FCC certified laboratories."
 The only problem with this is professional opinion differs on the negative impact on health of mobile devices, with a recent UK based review showing "no convincing evidence" of a link.